chili-publish/publisher-interface/src/Why I Cannot Use editorObject.md

 When it comes to writing JavaScript in [Actions](https://chilipublishdocs.atlassian.net/wiki/spaces/CPDOC/pages/1412114/Variable+Document+Actions) or using the Console in Dev Tools, `editorObject` is still used.

-However, if you want to interact with Publisher via an `<iframe>`, you cannot access the `editorObject`.
-You can try, but the browser will block you due to [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+However, in an integration, the Publisher editor runs in a `<iframe>`, which means that the content loaded is subject to the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+In short, this means that trying to interact with the CHILI Editor using JavaScript will cause the browser security to block the interaction if the domains do not match.
+This is intended to help keep the end-user secure by only allowing scripts from the same domain to be automatically executed in the browser of the end-user.

 ## Same-origin Policy
 It makes sense that the `editorObject` is inaccessible.
 An `<iframe>` is meant to open a website from another source inside of your website.
 Typically an `<iframe>` is used for adverts, or third-party applications.
 Realizing this, browser creators  recognized that a malicious hacker could, for example, include JavaScript in an advert designed to trick you into giving up personal information.